b. 30/10/1892 Stourbridge, Worcestershire. d. 22/09/1974 Folkestone, Kent.

 DATE OF GC ACTION: 05/11/1916 Hohenzollern Redoubt, Hulloch, France.

-William Herbert Meredith was born to William Meredith and Hannah Williams in 1892 in Stourbridge.
+William Herbert Meredith was born to William Meredith and Hannah Williams on 30th October 1892 in Stourbridge.
 His father originally came from Lye, whilst his mother hailed from Quarry Bank.
 They were married on 17th January 1892 at St Michael's Church in Brierley Hill.
 He was the oldest of 4 children with three younger sisters, one who died in infancy.

 On the outbreak of World War One, he enlisted with the 1st Battalion, Grenadier Guards and was awarded the Albert Medal for his actions in 1916 at the Hohenzollern Redoubt in Hulloch, France.